 Payables to affiliates include management fees and cost recoveries for other services such as dining, purchase cards, payroll, benefits and insurance payable to COG.
-The Corporation recognized expenses of \$561,000 and \$539,000 during 2023 and 2022, respectively, that consisted of management fees and received distributions from Foundation West as described in Note 2.
-The Corporation owed COG \$264,000 and \$422,000 as of December 31, 2023 and 2022, respectively.
+The Corporation recognized expenses of \$563,000 and \$561,000 during 2024 and 2023, respectively, which consisted of management fees.
+The Corporation also received distributions from Foundation West as described in Note 2.
+The Corporation owed COG \$622,000 and \$264,000 as of December 31, 2024 and 2023, respectively.
 These balances are settled in the normal course of operations with no fixed repayment terms.